dmikozzz/FitnessTrackerAPI/Testing/AutomatedTests.md

     }
 ]
 ```
+### Test Details
+**Location**
+ Fitness Tracker API > Automated tests >  06.
+Special characters
+**Purpose**
+This test ensures that the API can process and respond to a request containing special characters.

 #
-## 7. Test the API’s response when sending concurrent requests to ensure that it can handle multiple users and maintain data consistency.
+## 7. Develop an automated test that sends concurrent requests to the API to ensure that it can handle multiple users and maintain data consistency.

 - #### Steps:
 ```